 2. You’re Very Poor (Or Look It)

-The IRS tends to take a closer look at high-income taxpayers, but a return showing very low or no income also raises red flags.
+The IRS tends to examine high-income taxpayers more closely, but a very low or no income return also raises red flags.

 For example, the average charitable deduction people who earn between $75,000 and $100,000 claimed is $3,356.